AdobeDocs/federated-audience-composition.en/help/compositions/activities/about-activities.md

 * [Save audience](save-audience.md): Update an existing audience or create a new audience from the population computed upstream in a composition.
 * [Split](split.md): Segment incoming population into several subsets.

+## Flow control activities

+* [AND-join](and-join.md): Synchronize multiple execution branches of a workflow.
+* **End** : Graphically mark the end of a workflow.
+This activity has no functional impact and is therefore optional.
+* [Fork](fork.md): Create outbound transitions to start several activities at the same time.
+* [Scheduler](scheduler.md): Schedule when the workflow gets started.
+* [Wait](wait.md): Momentarily pause execution of a part of a workflow.